nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **A**: Currently, LoyaltyLift cannot store a customer’s name with special characters.
 However, one workaround is to add the customer by replacing the special character with a close equivalent, such as 'Jose', and use the `setnotec` command to type his actual name such as `senotec 1 nt/Jôse`.

 **Q**: Why are orders deleted or missing after deleting a customer with `deletec`? <br />
 **A**: Orders are closely tied to a customer in LoyaltyLift.
 Once a customer has been removed, all the customer's orders needs to be cleared.
-If this is not ideal, we recommend to avoid deleting any customers.
+If this is not ideal, we recommend avoiding deleting any customers.

 **Q**: Can my orders have a different address than the customer's address? <br />
 **A**: Yes!
 When you create an order using `addo`, you can specify the new address with the parameter `a/`.
 If this is not specified, the customer's address is used instead for your convenience.